-Countless strong, innovative companies lie below the public radar, and many can be accessible investments through your self-directed IRA, 401(k), or Health Savings Account.
-By investing in privately held companies, your tax-advantaged plan can benefit from diversification and enhanced returns as part of a balanced portfolio.
+Countless strong, innovative companies lie below the public radar, and many can be accessible investments through your self-directed account.
+By investing in private equity, your tax-advantaged plan can enjoy diversification and enhanced returns as part of a balanced portfolio.

 Ready to learn more about private equity?
 Click here to download our Private Equity Investing Guide.

 Let’s take a look at three ways your account can invest in private equity:

 Just like their public counterparts, private companies issue shares to raise money and continue growing their business.
 In fact, most of the large, public companies with now-recognizable names, like Apple, Facebook, and Amazon, grew through private capital raises.

 When you find a private business you’d like to invest in, your self-directed account can obtain stock certificates, complete a subscription agreement, or engage in another approach offered by the private company.
 Also called private equity investing, investing in private companies with your self-directed plan is, in many cases, simply a matter of appropriate paperwork.

 Some of the hottest companies in the investment space today wait just below the surface of Wall Street and are on the verge of a public listing.
 Your self-directed account can invest in pre-initial public offering (pre-IPO) companies through online marketplaces.
 Some such marketplaces may only accept accredited investors, but thanks to a December 2020 decision by the SEC, just about anyone can become an accredited investor.
 If you’re an accredited investor, your self-directed account is equally accredited.